peinser/pyconiq/README.md

 and company name amongst others.
 The onboarding procedure is outlined [here](https://developer.payconiq.com/online-payments-dock/).

+> [!IMPORTANT]
+> You will have to provide a _default_ callback URL to the support team that Payconiq will use to send updates regarding payment requests and transactions.

 Once onboarded by the support team, you'll most likely have access to the `EXT` infrastructure.
 This means you have access to the necessary API keys and unique merchant identifier.
 In the wild, the most common integration a consumer will experience